Zhaxxy/Shantae_Risky_RevengePS4_save_editor/README.md

 ```

 ### Cool Stuff ###
-Most the time the ingame limits arent actually the limits, and also doing things may not give you the desired effects<br />
+Most the time the ingame limits arent actually the limits (can lead to werid effects), and also doing things may not give you the desired effects<br />
 Giving yourself the puppy for example won't let you give it back to the chef<br />
-Setting your current health to 0 makes you god mode (can only die to falls), setting your hearts to 0 will make it stay as god mode even if pick up health
+Setting your current health to 0 makes you god mode (can only die to falls), setting your hearts to 0 as well will make it stay as god mode even if pick up health
 ## Write the Save Back to The File ##
 ```python
 with open('savedata.sav','wb') as f: